Hypothyroidism: A Disease Explained

 Diagnosing hypothyroidism involves specific blood tests to assess thyroid function and hormone levels.

-Testing and Monitoring
+Testing and Monitoring – Hypothyroidism: A Disease Explained

 I get a blood test that measures the levels of Thyroid Stimulating Hormone (TSH) and thyroxine (T4).
 Healthcare providers usually order these tests when they suspect hypothyroidism based on symptoms.
 The TSH test checks how well the pituitary gland communicates with the thyroid.
-High TSH levels indicate that the thyroid is not producing enough hormones.
+Typically, high TSH levels indicate that the thyroid is not producing enough hormones.
 Sometimes, doctors also measure thyroglobulin and thyroid antibodies if autoimmune conditions are suspected.

 Routine monitoring is essential.
 Regular testing helps track hormone levels over time.
 I often schedule these tests annually or more often if symptoms change or treatments alter.
 These checks provide vital information on how well my treatment is working.